Austin-Faulkner/web_scraping_with_python/README.md

 # web_scraping_with_python

-early practice of web scraping in python
+early practice of web scraping in python (in progress)